MikeOD92/rollbot/README.md

 +

 ## Planned Changes
-  + Fix $lvl_up function
+  + Fix $lvl_up function.
-  + Add inventory for all Classes
+  + Add starting-inventory for all classes.
+  + create items and add to player inventory.
-  + figure out way to deal with class specific moves and advanced moves
+  + figure out way to deal with class specific moves and advanced moves.
-  + $command functions for all basic moves shared by all players
+  + $command functions for all basic moves shared by all players.
   + appoint player to be Game Master and have set of moves specifc to them.